nathanuphoff/Magritte/readme.md

 To get started locally run `npm install` && `npm start`, then open localhost:10001/example/ in your browser.

 ## Why
 To see if I could get a reactive virtual DOM library going while favouring composition over inheritance. *X* is entirely free of `this` and the store is passed to all child content by default.
-The template syntax is entirely JSON compatible and could therefore theoretically be pre-rendered using any language.
+The template syntax is entirely JSON compatible and could therefore in theory be pre-rendered using any language.

 ### Features
 - A DOM abstraction,